christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Hittite kings carried names such as Khata-sar, Mul-sar, Kaui-sar, and Khilip-sar.
 "Sar" signified 'prince'" and is the same root as the Scythian Sar ("king") and the Assyrian Šarru ("king").
 The Hittite kings called themselves "Sun-gods" —a title functionally identical to the Egyptian "Son of Ra".

-**2.9 Akkadian Empire (Mesopotamia)**
+**2.9 Akkadian Empire (Mesopotamia) (2334–2154 BCE)**

 Sargon of Akkad—a name that decodes to Sar-Gon ("King of the Serpent")—was an Asii viceroy.
 The Kassite Dynasty (c.
 1595–1155 BC) were Aryan rulers of Babylon.
 The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

+The earliest occurrence of the "As" root for a divine or royal figure appears in the Abu Salabikh tablets (c.
+2600 BCE) and the Fara tablets, where a deity named AS-SIR (Ašširgi/Ašgi) is invoked.
+In the later god-lists (An = Anum), AS-SIR is identified as the "Lord of the Assembly".
+This makes AS-SIR the oldest known rendering of Asar (Osiris), long before the Egyptian New Kingdom.
+The Assyrian national god Aššur is not "Ashur" as a unique name.
+It is AS + UR (Lord + Light/Fire).

 The Guti (Gutians), a nomadic people who overran southern Mesopotamia when the Akkadian Empire collapsed around 2154 BCE and ruled for over a century, have a name that traces back to Yuetzhi.
 W.B.
 Henning reconstructed the ancient pronunciation of "Yuezhi" as Gu(t)-t'i.
+In Hittite and Hurrian texts, the same people are called Kut-ši or Kut-te.

 The Guti did not vanish after their dynasty fell.
 They re-emerged as the Kassites, who ruled Babylon for over four centuries (c.
 1595–1155 BCE).
 The connection is explicit in the historical record.

-**2.10 Vedic India (Indus Valley)**
+**2.10 Vedic India (Indus Valley) (2600–1700 BCE)**

 They ruled India as the Aseni, Osii, and Asoi—the Kshatriya (Aśvaka) caste.
 Sanskrit texts (Pāṇini, Mahabharata, Puranas) confirm the Aśvaka, Aśvayana, and Aśvakāyana as horse-warrior clans.